ssokolow/verify_files/README.rst

     (Note that not all of the metadata in an RPM file is covered by the signatures in question.)
+**UUEncoded Files:**
+    UUEncode does not include any form of checksum, but this script can detect truncated files and corruption in specific places that confuse the stream decoder.

+    In the future, this script will gain the ability to validate the decoded file to take advantage of any checksums built into it.
 **XML, RDF, RSS, and SVG Files:**
     Files with an ``.rdf``, ``.rss``, ``.svg``, or ``.xml`` extension will be parsed to verify that their markup is well-formed.